Pest control

 Why must rats be controlled?

-• Rats can transmit many diseases to humans, including Salmonellosis (food poisoning) and Weils disease.
+• Rats can transmit many diseases to humans, including Salmonellosis (food poisoning) and Leptospirosis (Weils Disease).

-• Rats will eat or contaminate food intended for humans.
-It is estimated that up to 5% of food produced world-wide is lost as a result of rodent activity.
+• They will eat or contaminate food intended for humans.
+A considerable amount of food produced worldwide is lost as a result of rodent activity.

-• They can cause damage to buildings and other structures by gnawing and burrowing.
+• They can damage buildings and other structures by gnawing or burrowing.

 Signs of infestation